Belarus in the Eurovision Song Contest 2018: Background

-The Belarusian national broadcaster, Belarusian Television and Radio Company (BTRC), broadcasts the event within Belarus and organises the selection process for the nation's entry.
-The broadcaster has used both internal selections and national finals to select the Belarusian entry for Eurovision in the past.
-Since 2012, BTRC has organised a national final in order to choose Belarus' entry, a selection procedure that will continue for their 2018 entry.
+As part of its duties as participating broadcaster, BTRC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster has used both internal selections and national finals to select its entry for Eurovision in the past.
+Since 2012, BTRC has organised a national final in order to choose its entry, a selection procedure that will continue for 2018.

 Before Eurovision

 National final

 The Belarusian national final took place on 16 February 2018.
 Ten songs participated in the competition and the winner was selected through a jury and public televote.
 The show was broadcast on Belarus 1, Belarus 24 and Radius FM as well as online via the broadcaster's official website tvr.by.

 Competing entries

 Artists and composers were able to submit their applications and entries to the broadcaster between 1 December 2017 and 26 December 2017.
 At the closing of the deadline, 95 entries were received by the broadcaster.
 Auditions were held on 11 January 2018 at the BTRC "600 Metrov" studio where a jury panel was tasked with selecting up to fifteen entries to proceed to the televised national final.
 The auditions were webcast online at the official BTRC website.
 The jury consisted of Valery Dayneko (chairman of the jury, singer), Olga Salamakha (deputy director of the TV channel Belarus 1), Andrey Kalina (director of the Music Production Center), Victoria Aleshko (singer), Olga Vronskaya (artist of the Youth Theatre), Ekaterina Dulova (rector of BGAE), Tatyana Parhamovich (deputy head of the department of professional art of the Ministry of Culture of Belarus), Elena Treschinskaya (head of the radio station "Radius FM"), Denis Dudinsky (television host and singer), Grigor Abalyan (owner of the First Concert company), Natalia Tambovtseva (composer), Sergey Malinovsky (journalist) and Alexander Chernukho (journalist).
 Eleven finalists were selected and announced on 11 January 2018.

 Following the announcement of the finalists, it emerged that "Forever" had been performed by Alekseev in Russian at several concerts before 1 September 2017; Alekseev was ultimately allowed to participate after changes to the song's melody were made.
 On 16 January 2018, "Gravity", written by Leo Vasilets and to have been performed by Sofi Lapina, was withdrawn from the competition.
 On 17 January 2018, it emerged that the participation of Shuma was being investigated as "Hmarki" contained lyrics from a traditional Belarusian folk song; the band was ultimately allowed to participate after adjusting the song lyrics.